 That, then, just about wraps up our report on this project.
 But remember, we have been busy building implements and such for our “baby” as we’ve needed them (note the blade in the accompanying color photo) . . . so keep your eye on future issues of MOTHER for details on those homebuilt worksavers!

-EDITOR'S NOTE: Because all the particulars of this project's construction cannot possibly be detailed in a series of magazine articles, MOTHER's staffers have put together a five-page set of plans that should prove invaluable to the would-be tractor builder.
-To order your set, send your name and address—and $15 plus $1.00 shipping and handling—to MOTHER's Plans, Mini-Tractor, East Flat Rock, North Carolina.
+EDITOR’S NOTE: Because all the particulars of this project’s construction cannot possibly be detailed in a series of magazine articles, MOTHER’s staffers have put together a five-page set of plans that should prove invaluable to the would-be tractor builder.
+To order your set visit our Mother Earth News store.